LorenzoCazzaro/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a PhD student in Computer Science at Università Ca' Foscari Venezia.
-My research interests include security and verification of ML and applications of AI in cyber security.
+My research interests include security and verification of Machine Learning and applications of Artificial Intelligence in Cyber Security.
 {style="text-align: justify;"}